ankaAR/bestiario5e/_creatures/severin.md

 hit_points: "150 (20d8+60)"
 armor_class: "16"
 condition_immunities: "While wearing the mask of the Dragon Queen: hechizado, asustado, envenenado"
-damage_resistances: "While wearing the mask of the Dragon Queen: acid, cold, lightning, poison; bludgeoning, piercing, and slashing damage from nonmagical weapons"
+damage_resistances: "While wearing the mask of the Dragon Queen: acid, frío, lightning, poison; bludgeoning, piercing, and slashing damage from nonmagical weapons"
 ---

 ***Special Equipment.*** Severin has the Mask of the Dragon Queen.